opentexts/opentexts/README.md

 ## Edit the application ##
 The main code to edit to change the user interface are all located in `https://github.com/opentexts/opentexts/tree/main/app/Views`

+## Webpack ##

+This project uses Tailwind CSS.
+Run `npm install` to get all the npm modules you need to build the CSS, then `npm start` to run the development server.

+Run `npm run build` to build the production CSS.
+Right now it is not checked in to the app; this could change in the future.